binnur/developers_handbook/git_intro/git_fundamentals.md

 origin	git@github.com:Spartronics4915/developers_handbook.git (push)
 ```

-Using the remotes, I can pull the updates from _origin_, i.e. Spartronics' repo
+Using these remotes, I can pull updated history from _origin_, i.e. Spartronics'
-for developers_handbook, to stay in sync with other developers on the repo.
+repo for developers_handbook, to stay in sync with other developers on the repo.
-Using _binnur_ I can push my updates to my GitHub repo and submit a pull request to Spartronics.
+Using the _binnur_ remote I can push my updates to my GitHub repo in order to
+submit a pull request to Spartronics.

 Note, your remotes can be named to anything.
 However, we will use the standard 'upstream' to refer to the source,
 and 'origin' to refer to our fork.
+It is not wise to name a remote the same as a branch (ie, don't name a
+remote _master_), or vice-versa.
+It can make git operations very confusing.

 ## .gitignore
+The _.gitignore_ file lists all files (by name, or via wildcard characters)
-_.gitignore_ specifies all files that should not be tracked by git.
+that should not be tracked by git.
+This is useful to keep build artifacts or
+developer-specific configuration files out of git, so that they don't affect
+the development environment of other contributors.
 See [GitHub's ignoring files for more information] (https://help.github.com/articles/ignoring-files/).

 ```sh